str_to_label - parse human readable strings to label

 If *label is NULL, str_to_label() allocates resources for label and initializes the label to the label_type that was requested before parsing string.

 If *label is not NULL, the label is a pointer to a mandatory label that is the result of a previously parsed label and label_type is ignored.
 The type that is used for parsing is derived from label for any type-sensitive operations.

 If flags is L_MODIFY_EXISTING, the parsed string can be used to modify this label.
-The modifications are specified using + or - characters which indicate whether the classification or compartment should be added or removed.
-The parsed string syntax is as follows:

 If flags is L_NO_CORRECTION, the previously parsed label is replaced and the parsing algorithm does not attempt to infer missing elements from string to compose a valid label.